-Isabel Archer, the protagonist of Henry James’ best-known novel, The Portrait of a Lady comes back to life in John Banville’s sequel, which takes the story further in London, Paris, Florence and Rome.
+Isabel Archer, the protagonist of Henry James' best-known novel, The Portrait of a Lady comes back to (literary) life in John Banville's sequel, now out in paperback.

 The wealthy Isabel marries the crafty, conniving Gilbert Osmond.
 However, the relationship hits the rocks when Isabel becomes aware of the conspiracy between her elderly husband and his partner, the nefarious Madame Merle, to get their hands on her money.

 Both characters covet Isabel’s wealth, but so perfectly evil are they in Banville’s direct sequel that the reader almost forgets the money.
 Instead, one marvels a little at how both Osmond and Merle could be such wholly odious characters preying on an utterly decent young woman.
 Indeed, they bear distinct resemblance to those stage villains that populate the Benjamin Black stories, penned by the Wexford author in his crime-writer guise.

 In Mrs Osmond, Banville follows through faithfully with a narrative tone that mimics James’ so-called 'middle period’ in a compelling story which sees Isabel confront her estranged husband and his partner.
 There are wonderful depictions of Florence particularly, and the key scene where she confronts her husband takes place at his apartments on the hill of Bellosguardo, overlooking the city and the river Arno.

 It is indeed a brave authorial feat to adopt the literary mannerisms and tone of an established predecessor and carry it off with style and aplomb as Banville does in Mrs Osmond, which runs to 376 pages.
 This isn't the first occasion that the author has taken on the voice of another celebrated author, and his Raymond Chandler/Phliip Marlowe novel, The Black-Eyed Blonde was particularly strong.